alexchilton1/7MU011-Reactive-Sound-Installation/README.md

 For this prototype the trigger pin was routed to A1 (Analogue Pin 1) and the echo pin to A0.
 The trigger pin receives a HIGH pulse for 10μs, when the return is picked up by the echo pin this length of time since the send and receive is stored as the duration.
 The duration is used in the final calculation to work out the distance in cm.

-Sound travels at approxiamtely 340 meters per second.
+Sound travels at approxiamtely 340 metres per second.
 This corresponds roughly to 29.412μs per centimeter.
 To measure the distance the sound has travelled, this formula is used: Distance = (Time x SpeedOfSound)/2.
 The "2" is in this formula becuase the sound has to tavel back and fourth.
 The sound travels away from the sensor first, then it bounces back off a surface and returns.
 The best wasy to read the distance in centimeters is to use this formula: Centimeters = ((Microseconds/2)/29).

 An LED is also used as a visual prompt to the current status of the sensor.
 The LED is a Kingbright 5mm, 3-pin, green/red, though-hole LED.
 It has forward voltage of 2.5V and a forward current of 25mA on green and 30mA on red.
 With the source voltage being 5V, the forward voltage being 2.5V and the max forward current being 30mA a 100Ω (ohm) resistor would be recommended.
 This would mean each 100Ω resistor would dissipate 90 mW, the diodes dissipate 75 mW, the total power dissipated by the array would equal 165 mW and the array would draw current of 30 mA from the source.
 However as a precaution a 150Ω resistor was used.
 The LED has three pins, a GND and two VCC pins.
 The resistor is attached to the GND pin on the LED and then routed back to the GND pin on the Arduino, the two VCC pins receive HIGH and LOW signals to light both of the colours.
 For example, when one VCC pin is HIGH it would make the LED turn green, the VCC pin controlling the red side would be LOW at this point.
 In the reverse set up the LED would be red.
 The sensor is programmed check whether there is an obstacle in front of it.
 It measures the distance in front of it and if the distance is less that the chosen number, it will recognise that there is an obstacle in range.
 When this happens the LED will turn red, when the distance is greater than the chosen variable the LED is lit green and the sensor does not register that an obstacle is blocking it.
 It will however, still report the distance of any obstruction in cm. - DIGITAL PIN 10!